fermarsan/aixt/README.md

 Take a look at [TODO.md](TODO.md) to find a task for you.

 Please check [CONTRIBUTING.md](CONTRIBUTING.md) to learn how you can contribute.

+# License

+The Aixt project is licensed under the [MIT](LICENSE), which is attached in this repository